deepakdubey8756/private_safe/README.md

 #Now run the project
 python3 manage.py runserver
 ```

-## Application Details

-Private safe is manly used to store and maintain username and passwords.
-It comes with full user authentication for security.
+# Demo
+Visit here to watch it's full functionality.

+# Design docs:
+Whone application is divided into two components.
+1. `Authentication`:
+     To manage functionality related to user authentication and authorization.
+     to know more about it consider reading authentication docs.
+2. `Passwords`:
+     To store different passwords.
->>For more technical and design details consider reading docs.
+     To know more about it  consider reading passwords docs.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first